abrar-hossain/go_concurrency/phase_1_foundation/waitgroup_control/README.md

-# Day 5: WaitGroup with Manual Goroutine Control
+# WaitGroup with Manual Goroutine Control

 Today I learned how to use `sync.WaitGroup` to manage goroutines, both with and without loops.
 I also explored how to control the order in which goroutines run.